mostly-ai/mostlyai/README.md

   <summary>Download HuggingFace LANGUAGE models</summary>

-On a machine with internet access, run the following Python script, to download the HuggingFace model to your local HuggingFace cache.
+<p>On a machine with internet access, run the following Python script, to download the HuggingFace model to your local HuggingFace cache.</p>

 ```python
 #! uv pip install huggingface-hub